WarrenHood/QuarryCraft-Minecraft---Spigot-1.14-Plugin-/README.md

 Diamond Blocks - Increases the number of blocks mined at a time by 1 for every diamond block.
 Max is 36 diamond blocks.

+Gold Blocks - Increases the efficiency of the quarry.
+Max is about 99% efficiency at 100 gold blocks.

 Nether Star - Place a single nether star in a chest above the redstone to enable dirt block replacements for mined blocks in the ender mining mode.